John6923/Karrow/README.md

-A Turn based strategy game made with java using the Swing gui toolkit
+A Turn based strategy game made with java using the Swing gui toolkit that is awesome